-The Brandywine Creek Greenway's second annual "Experience the Brandywine" Photo Contest will kick off on October 1, 2021.
+The Brandywine Creek Greenway's second annual "Experience the Brandywine" Photo Contest will kick off this winter 2021.
 Stay tuned for more details coming soon!

 For inspiration, browse the 2020 winning photographs below or view all of last year's entries here.